Installing Heat Insulation Q&A

 Plastic foam is available in rigid sheets or as a spray.
 Both are excellent insulators, but the spray foam will also deaden sound and add to the strength of the structure while keeping moisture away from the metal.
 Foam is not fire resistant, so it is important to keep fire away from it.
 I can only suggest that you consult with your local building inspector on this matter.
 Generally, these products should be covered with a more fire resistant material such as wallboard.

-There is a pole barn builder online, BCI Barn Builders.
-Their site has many photos of complete barns and some construction detail.
-They told us that they use a rigid plastic foam insulation faced on both sides with reflective foil for their barns.
+On professional barn builder told us that they use a rigid plastic foam insulation faced on both sides with reflective foil for their barns.
+(Unfortunately, they are out of business so we've removed their link.)

 I want to insulate the space between my den's cathedral ceiling and the roof.
 Can I just blow insulation in from the roof peak by removing the shingles and boring holes in the plywood?
 I read about this method in a magazine article.
 The article said this was once frowned on but seems to be the choice now.
 One local builder told me this once, but other roofers I talked to didn't believe me.
 Now I am really confused.
 Can you help?